The 33 Best Romance Novels of All Time: Books to Love

 We don’t think about royals and the LGBTQ community because we don’t usually see openly gay royals, which is so sad in today’s society.

-This charming romance is one of the enemies-to-lovers books we recommend most often- it was absolutely adorable.
+This charming book is a fabulous pick from LGBTQ romance novels and is one of the enemies-to-lovers books we recommend most often.
 I crushed hard for their romance and found myself smiling the entire time.
 (Also love the nod to a female president…where do I sign up for one of those?)

-If you love everything royals and romances as much as we do, check out 16 Sexy Royal Romance Books.
+If you love royal novels and romances as much as we do, check out 16 Sexy Royal Romance Books.

 February 2019 Reese Witherspoon Book Club Pick